Robb-S/plainlist/details.md

 ## UI - mobile devices

 I use ordinary CSS media queries to determine screen layout.
 In addition, I use the autofocus param to set the focus on input text boxes where appropriate, but this was distracting on mobile platforms (it would open the keyboard as soon as the screen appeared), so I use the 'react-device-detect' package to detect mobile devices.
+(Note: This feature is currently turned off and the item input form is turned off in desktop mode to save space.)

-I used inputProps in all TextFields to turn off autocapitalization.
+I use inputProps in all TextFields to turn off autocapitalization.

 ## UX - registration